Connect

 Identify and Implement Practical Strategies

 Progress by identifying and implementing practical strategies.
 Just as each community exists in its own unique context, placed-based community change initiatives may not all follow the same formula for change, and some strategies will result in varying levels of impact and sustainability.
 Healthy community strategies must be practical within the context of each community.
-In a robust and sustainable community change initiative, the following strategies work to mutually reinforce each other by including a mix of "quick wins," mid-term milestones, and those with the potential for long-term support from organizations and systems.
+In a robust and sustainable community change initiative, the following strategies work to mutually reinforce each other by including a mix of "quick wins," interim milestones, and those with the potential for long-term support from organizations and systems.
 This strengthens aspects of each strategy to create impacts that are greater than the sum of their parts.

 Promotions and Programs

-Policy and Environment Changes
+Policy and Environmental Changes

 Systems Changes